 Sprint plansView Deal

 Sixth Place: Boost (71/100)

 Boost relies on Sprint's network, which means it can't match fellow prepaid carrier Metro on performance.
 Its prepaid unlimited plan is attractively priced, though (albeit with limitations on video, music and game streaming), and a decent performance in our customer-service test puts it ahead of fellow Sprint subsidiary Virgin.
 Be aware that Boost is on the verge of being sold off to Dish in the aftermath of the completed T-Mobile-Sprint merger.

 Like Metro, Cricket offers a good mix of plans.
 Unlike Metro, Cricket's network performance is severely hampered by its parent carrier.
 Though Cricket is owned by AT&T, its download speed is capped at 8 Mbps on most of its plans.
 And that overshadows some of Cricket's positives, such as friendly customer service.

 Eighth Place: Virgin (62/100)

 Virgin tried switching its focus to the iPhone, only offering Apple's phone to new customers for a time.
 But Android phones are now back on offer, and Virgin reshuffled its wireless plans, adding tiered data to its unlimited plan.
-Virgin's multiple reboots during the past year and a half didn't exactly inspire confidence, and our concerns proved well-founded — Sprint is shuttering Virgin and moving remaining customers over to Boost in advance of that brand being spun off.
+Virgin's multiple reboots during the past year and a half didn't exactly inspire confidence, and our concerns proved well-founded — Sprint has closed down Virgin and moved remaining customers over to Boost in advance of that brand being spun off.

 Virgin plansView Deal